aws-samples/aws-modernization-with-kong/README.md

 **[ACTION REQUIRED]** If you plan to open source your workshop:

 Before commiting your workshop package to `aws-samples` or another open source repository you must run the `open-source.sh` script in the root directory.
-This script will remove the bundled `learn` theme and replace it with a git submodule linking to the Hugo Learn theme found here: [https://github.com/matcornic/hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn)
+This script will remove the bundled `learn` theme and replace it with a git submodule linking to the Hugo Learn theme found here: [https://github.com/matcornic/hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn).
+This script removes other known AWS assets like logos and the review document. **It is your responsibility to confirm** that no boilerplate content is included in your final project (e.g.; Make sure you remove the template content from the workshop/content/ directory).